 Brian holds a Ph.D. in environmental studies from Antioch University New England, an M.S. in environmental education from Lesley University, and a B.S. in journalism from Northwestern University.
 His Ph.D. research focused on the relationship between environmental education and improvements in environmental quality.
 In other words, can environmental education be an effective response to poor environmental quality?
 (To download a copy of Brian's Ph.D. dissertation, visit http://tinyurl.com/bjohnsonphd) His current research focuses on identifying and measuring the long-term effects of informal science learning at zoos and aquariums.
+He has been the PI/Co-PI for two research grants from the National Science Foundation.
 His research has been published in Environmental Education Research, the Journal of College Science Teaching, and Convergence: International Journal of Adult Education.
 Brian is also a Consulting Editor for the Journal of Environmental Education.